dmlc/gluon-nlp/scripts/question_answering/README.md

 |ALBERT xlarge (googleresearch/albert)  | 92.9/86.4     | 87.9/84.1    |
 |ALBERT xxlarge (googleresearch/albert) | 94.6/89.1     | 89.8/86.9    |

-For BERT and ELECTRA model, the SQuAD 1.1 is evaluated with SQuAD 2.0 checkpoints, as the following results showcased.
+For BERT and ELECTRA model, the results on SQuAD1.1 and SQuAD2.0 are given as follows.

 | Model Name    | SQuAD1.1 dev  | SQuAD2.0 dev |
 |--------------------------|---------------|--------------|